 Tissues deposited in MVZ should be well-labeled and contain complete data.
 In addition, voucher specimen information (including institution acronym and catalog number) must be provided, along with copies of relevant collecting permits or other documentation.

-Each time you transfer specimens to the Museum, fill out an Accession Donation Form (PDF) and give it to the appropriate Staff Curator.
+Each time you transfer specimens from a research expedition to the MVZ, fill out an Accession Donation Form (PDF) and give it to the appropriate Staff Curator.

 Occasionally, donors may wish to claim specimen donations as a tax deduction.
 Museum staff are not responsible for appraising the value of specimen donations for tax or other purposes.
 In these cases, the donor must submit a letter to the Director indicating the number and kind of specimens donated, their estimated value, and how this appraisal was obtained (e.g., by a certified taxidermist).
 The Museum then will submit this letter to the UC Development Office, who will provide the donor with a receipt.